ccnmtl/flgstatic/README.markdown

 powerful but not always intuitive.
 You will need to spend some quality time with the Hugo documentation to figure out which templates correspond to which pages and how they all fit together.

+### Templates

+* `layouts/page/single.html` is for generic pages, which exclude individual term and clip.
+* `layouts/term/single.html` is for individual term.
+* `layouts/clip/single.html` is for individual clip.